waymo-research/waymo-open-dataset/docs/quick_start.md

 ## Metrics Computation

 The core metrics library is written in C++, so it can be wrapped in other languages or frameworks.
-It can compute detection metrics (mAP) and tracking metrics (MOTA).
-See more information about the metrics on the [website](https://waymo.com/open/next/).
+It can compute detection metrics, tracking and motion prediction metrics.
+See more information about the metrics on the
+[website](https://waymo.com/open/next/).

 We provide command line tools and TensorFlow ops to call the detection metrics